TheBlackfreak/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes the owner and the group owner of _hello to vincent and staff respectively (_hello is in the working directory and a symbolic link
+A script that changes the owner of the file hello to betty only if it is owned by the user guillaume (hello is in the working directory)